zkayser/distributed_battleship/README.md

 The rules for normal 2 player battleships work well but some changes are needed to scale to more people.

-* If you strike an opponents ship who should know about it.
-You should of coarse but if all players also know this then you can organize into attack groups which if better.
+* If you strike an opponents ship who should know about it?
+You should, of coarse, but if all players also know it then you can organize into attack groups which if better.
-* If you miss should your opponents know.
+* If you miss should your opponents know?
 Every guess improves the next players guess, unless there are no turns, just a free flow of bombs launched at random.
 Then seeing your opponents misses will slow you down, and make the game better.
+* When you add ships to a shared ocean, there may already be a ship there.
+This gives players another way to learn where opponents ships are.
+Is this fare?
+Of coarse it is.
+Track collusions and plan your bombing runs.

 ## Running